Assange to plead guilty, return to Australia, after US deal – DW – 06/25/2024

 A marathon legal battle

 Assange founded Wikileaks in 2006.
-The website went on to release hundreds of thousands of classified US military documents on Washington's wars in Afghanistan and Iraq, as well as a trove of diplomatic cables, provided by Chelsea Manning.
+Four years later, the website released hundreds of thousands of classified US military documents on Washington's wars in Afghanistan and Iraq, as well as a trove of diplomatic cables, provided by Chelsea Manning.

-In 2010 Swedish authorities issued an arrest warrant for Assange over rape allegations, which he denied.
-Assange was arrested in Britain after presenting to police, and granted bail.
+In 2010, Swedish authorities issued an arrest warrant for Assange over rape allegations, which he denied.
+Assange was arrested in the UK after presenting to police, and granted bail.

-In 2012, the Australian whistleblower spent seven years in the Ecuadorian embassy in London in order to avoid arrest over the rape investigation, which he feared could lead to him being extradited to the US on espionage charges.
+Starting in 2012, the Australian whistleblower spent seven years in the Ecuadorian Embassy in London in order to avoid arrest over the rape investigation, which he feared could lead to him being extradited to the US on espionage charges.
 The Swedish investigation was later dropped.

-In 2019 Assange was expelled from the Ecuadorian embassy and has remained in the UK's Belmarsh Prison ever since.
+In 2019, Assange was expelled from the Ecuadorian Embassy and has sent to the UK's Belmarsh Prison.

+Later that year, the US Justice Department unsealed indictments against Assange, charging him with violating the Espionage Act.

-A spokesperson for the Australian government said the Assange case "has dragged on for too long."
+A spokesperson for the Australian government said Tuesday that the Assange case "has dragged on for too long and there is nothing to be gained by his continued incarceration."

 zc/jsi (AP, AFP, Reuters, dpa)